theQRL/docs.theqrl.org/_docs/mining/testnetPool.md

 public_api_enabled: True
 ```

-In the end your configuration file should read something close to this. *The peer details and heasderhash will change over time*:
+In the end your configuration file should read something close to this. *The peer details and heasderhash will change over time as the network is reset*:

 ```yml
 peer_list: [ "18.130.83.207", "35.176.41.49", "18.130.187.220", "35.176.33.242" ]